 "What if I really prefer Macs?"

 The Ross School of Business is Windows PC-oriented.
-Our network infrastructure, student, and classroom computers are all PC based.
+Our network infrastructure, virtual computer lab, and classroom computers are all PC based.
 That said, the decision is yours.
-Our wireless network and printers will work on a Mac.
-Although, there are a number of PC-specific software applications that you may be required to use for a particular class.
+Our wireless network and printers will work on a Mac, albiet with a few extra steps.
+You should also consider that there are a number of PC-only software applications that you may be required to use for a particular class.
 For that reason, if you decide on a Mac, we recommend also purchasing a copy of Windows so that you can install it as Boot Camp on your Mac, or run it virtually using software like Parallels or VMWare Fusion, both available at the Computer Showcase.

 "Why can't I just use the public computing resources that the school provides?"